aiman-al-masoud/psittacus/README.md

   (More metadata may get added to lessons in the future).

-  ## The Explanation Part
+  ## The Explanation Part:

    Contains 'text', which is an html string of styled text, it can include external resources such as links to other pages or linked multimedia content.
+It can  serve both as a theoretical introduction to the lesson for the student, or as a container for more insights related to the practical exercises (propositions) in the lesson.